AmigaPorts/ACE/docs/programming/audio.md

    - Higher priority sound effects will replace lower priority ones if needed

 4. **Performance**
-   - Sound playback happens via interrupts and doesn't tax the CPU significantly
-   - When using PTPlayer, be mindful of how many channels you reserve for music vs. effects
+Performance will vary depending on following:

+- Number of channels used in the song
+- Amount/kinds of commands stored in the song.

 ## Advanced Features